nwillc/buildInfo/README.md

     gradle buildInfo

-An example build.gradle snippet incorporating the task would look as follows:
+An example build.gradle snippet configuring the task (it has sane defaults without this) would look as follows:

     // The configuration is optional - the plugin has sane defaults buildinfo {